tgc-bot/FourAcesContracts/Membership.md

         kept until a clear winner has been decided.

-    62. When a winner has been decided by the M.O.A., those winnings previously seized shall be handed over to the Member who won.
+    62. When a winner has been decided by the M.O.A., those winnings previously seized SHALL be handed over to the Member who won.

 56. Failure to cooperate with the M.O.A. is punishable by citation or termination, where applicable, and to the discretion of the M.O.A.

-    63. In the instance of a termination, Management must also agree to a majority verdict.
+    63. In the instance of a termination, Management MUST also agree to a majority verdict.

 ## M.O.A.
 Investigations